Rosemeis/fastmixture/README.md

 ## Usage
 `fastmixture` requires input data in binary [PLINK](https://www.cog-genomics.org/plink/1.9/input#bed) format.
 - Choose the value of `K` that best fits your data.
-We recommend performing principal component analysis (PCA) first as an exploratory analysis before running `fastmixture`.
+We recommend performing principal component analysis (PCA) first as an exploratory analysis before running `fastmixture` or to use the cross-validation error defined in `ADMIXTURE` (see below).
 - Use multiple seeds for your analysis to ensure robust and reliable results (e.g. ≥ 3).

 ```bash